CANopenTerm/.github/profile/README.md

 - **Test Report Generation**:
   Generate Test reports for integration with continuous integration (CI) systems such as [Jenkins](https://plugins.jenkins.io/junit/).

+- **Grahical Widgets**:
+  Intuitive graphical widgets for real-time CAN data visualisation.

 ## Why Your Support Matters